AppSecure-nrw/security-belts/white/review-security-belt-activities.md

 ## Activities

-- Let the Security Champion Guild review your implementations of security belt activities (or concepts of these implementations) as soon as possible.
+- After implementing a security belt activity, approach the Security Champion Guild for a review.
+- Use the early feedback of the single activity before the assessment of the whole belt.

 ## Benefits